Local Access to Huge Random Objects through Partial Sampling: Abstract

 \section{Abstract}

-Consider a computation on a massive random graph: Does one need to generate the whole random graph up front, prior to performing the computation?
-Or, is it possible to provide an oracle to answer queries to the random graph ''on-the-fly'' in a much more efficient manner overall?
-That is, to provide a \emph{local access generator} which incrementally constructs the random graph locally, at the queried portions, in a manner consistent with the random graph model and all previous choices.
-Local access generators can be useful when studying the local behavior of specific random graph models.
-Our goal is to design local access generators whose required resource overhead for answering each query is significantly more efficient than generating the whole random graph.
+Consider an algorithm performing a computation on a \emph{huge random object} (for example a random graph or a ``long'' random walk).
+Is it necessary to generate the entire object prior to the computation, or is it possible to provide query access to the object and sample it incrementally ``on-the-fly'' (as requested by the algorithm)?
+Such an \emph{implementation} should emulate the random object by answering queries in a manner consistent with an instance of the random object sampled from the true distribution (or close to it).
+This paradigm is useful when the algorithm is sub-linear and thus, sampling the entire object up front would ruin its efficiency.

-Our results focus on undirected graphs with independent edge probabilities, that is, each edge is chosen as an independent Bernoulli random variable.
-We provide a general implementation for generators in this model.
-Then, we use this construction to obtain the first efficient local implementations for the Erd\"{o}s-R\'{e}nyi $G(n,p)$ model, and the Stochastic Block model.
+Our first set of results focus on undirected graphs with independent edge probabilities, i.e. each edge is chosen as an independent Bernoulli random variable.
+We provide a general implementation for this model under certain assumptions.
+Then, we use this to obtain the first efficient local implementations for the Erd\"os-R\'enyi $G(n,p)$ model for \emph{all} values of $p$, and the Stochastic Block model.
+As in previous local-access implementations for random graphs, we support \func{Vertex-Pair} and \func{Next-Neighbor} queries.
+In addition, we introduce a new \func{Random-Neighbor} query.
+Next, we give the first local-access implementation for \func{All-Neighbors} queries in the (sparse and directed) Kleinberg's Small-World model.
+Our implementations require no pre-processing time, and answer each query using $ \mathcal{O}(\poly(\log n)) $ time, random bits, and additional space.

-As in previous local-access implementations for random graphs, we support \textsc{vertex-pair}, \textsc{next-neighbor} queries, and \textsc{all-neighbors} queries.
-In addition, we introduce a new \textsc{random-neighbor} query.
-We also give the first local-access generation procedure for \textsc{all-neighbors} queries in the (sparse and directed) Kleinberg's Small-World model.
-Note that, in the sparse case, an \textsc{all-neighbors} query can be used to simulate the other types of queries efficiently.
-All of our generators require no pre-processing time, and answer each query using $ \mathcal{O}(\poly(\log n)) $ time, random bits, and additional space.
+Next, we show how to implement random Catalan objects, specifically focusing on Dyck paths (balanced random walks on the integer line that are always non-negative).
+Here, we support \func{Height} queries to find the location of the walk, and \func{First-Return} queries to find the time when the walk returns to a specified location.
+This in turn can be used to implement \func{Next-Neighbor} queries on random rooted ordered trees, and \func{Matching-Bracket} queries on random well bracketed expressions (the Dyck language).